vigneshbabu87/Chatbot/README.md

 # Chatbot

-Designed this bot in google dialog flow
+Designed this bot for COVID19 in google dialog flow

 -------------
 COVID Details